jaspervdj/turnstyle/README.md

 Lambda abstraction constructs the anonymous function _(λv.e)_, where _e_ is the expression at the solid arrow (→) and the variable _v_ is the color of the pixel indicated with the circle.
-Note that _e_ is parsed using a different heading

 ![](spec/lam.svg)